9812u49823juhre/Great/Home.md

 ## Where is everybody?

-You can email us at open@duckduckgo.com or find us on IRC at [#duckduckgo on Freenode](http://webchat.freenode.net/?channels=duckduckgo).
+You can email us at open@duckduckgo.com or find us on Slack.
+Request an invite by sending a mail to quackslack@duckduckgo.com